vednoc/dark-gitlab/README.md

+# Dark-GitLab

 [![Install directly with Stylus][badge]][style]

 Dark-GitLab is opinionated, dark and light, very customizable [Stylus][stylus] userstyle for Gitlab and self-hosted GitLab instances.

 For roadmap see %1.

 ## Features
 This is why you should consider using Dark-GitLab!

 - **Custom colors**: All color variables are easily customizable through Stylus popup menu.
 Both light and dark color-schemes are fully supported.
-- **Custom background**: Gives you the full control of the `background` property.
+- **Custom background**: Full control of the `background` rule.
 - **Custom regex**: OOTB support for known public self-hosted GitLab instances.
   - Add your own by editing the `@-moz-document regexp(...)` locally.
   - :warning: **Note**: Editing locally prevents auto-updating, but you can always force an update to get the newest version and re-do the regex.
 - **Custom image opacity**: Lower the opacity of images until you hover over them.
 - **Custom UI font**: Use your favorite font for the entire UI except code/emoji sections.
 - **Custom code font**: Use your favorite font for code sections, i.e. FiraCode, Operator Mono, Iosevka, etc.
-- **Custom emoji font**: Use your favorite font for emojis, i.e. emojione, twemoji, etc.
+- **Custom emoji font**: Use your favorite font for emojis, i.e. joypixels, twemoji, etc.
 - **Custom rounded corners value**: Set your prefered border-radius for main elements (excluding buttons).
 - **Custom transitions**: Set custom transitions.
 - **Custom avatar radius**: Set your prefered border-radius for avatars.
 - **Old-design project header**: If you prefer to have project header items in the center, now you can have it back.
 - **Complete theme**: Mainly focusing on the core app but useful and often used sub-domains are also included.
 - Anything else you'd like to see added?
 Feel free to make a [suggestion][new].

 ## Installation